briancain/dotfiles/readme.md

 __Note:__

 - On OSX, this script assumes you have XCode command line tools installed, and then homebrew installed.
 It should take care of the rest.
-- If on linux, it assumes you are using apt-get as your package manager.
+- If on linux, it assumes you are either using apt-get or yum as your package manager.

 All vim bundles will be auto installed once you open vim.